In 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) will begin to be implemented.

 The id.au domain name being applied for must be:

-c) a nickname of the Person.
+c) A nickname of the registrant.

 Who this change affects